How to Start a Building & Construction Materials Trading Business in Dubai

 Next Steps After Free Zone Business Setup

-- Register for Corporate Tax within 45 days: Avoid a AED 10,000 penalty by timely registration.
+• Register for Corporate Tax within 45 days: Avoid an AED 10,000 penalty by timely registration.

 Conclusion